LukeDowell/prime_personal_project/README.md

 I've been wondering how to pass values between controllers without using rootscope.
 I found an article today that suggested I just create a service that I can inject properties into.
 This seems pretty nifty to me so I'll be implementing that today as well.

+##Monday, 31st of August

+Today I've been working on creating my actual minigames.
+I've been wondering how I'll pass socket data from the clients to each individual minigame, and I've found documentation on Node's child processes.
+I'll be able to send sockets to each minigame based on some simple logic I can set up in the game controller and the child process (each minigame) treats it just like an event with a message parameter.
+I'm hoping this doesn't mess up socket.io at all and that it will just work, but maybe that is wishful thinking.

+I've been playing with child processes for a few hours now.
+They are pretty tricky, at least when comparing against the kind of material we have been taught so far.
+It led to me looking into EventEmitters in node which are pretty neat.
+Upon further inspection, Child Processes are probably not the most elegant solution to my problem but I think I'm still going to try and implement them because they seem very powerful and interesting.
+I'm modifying my minigame-pool structure to accomodate these processes now, I'd like to get that done by the end of the day.

+I think I have figured out how to use child processes with my minigames.
+I spent a few hours writing some code, saying "wait....that wont work...", deleting it, then re-writing it again some time later.
+After a few iterations of this I have a frankenstein-esque implementation of my original idea.
+Super pumped.